 In 2012 teachers participating in the National Teacher Standards in Practice project were involved in examining an evidence-based process to support them to identify and demonstrate how their practice involving students, colleagues and the school community directly impacted on improved student outcomes.
-The project (discussed at more length in National Certification of Accomplished and Lead Teachers below) is a cross-sectoral project between the Department of Education and Early Childhood Development (DEECD), the Catholic Education Commission of Victoria (CECV), Independent Schools Victoria (ISV), and the Victorian Institute of Teaching (VIT), to develop a consistent approach to the certification of highly accomplished and lead teachers.
+The project (discussed at more length in National Certification of Accomplished and Lead Teachers below) is a cross-sectoral project between the Department of Education and Early Childhood Development (DEECD), the Catholic Education Commission of Victoria (CECV), Independent Schools Victoria (ISV), and the Victorian Institute of Teachers.
 An evaluation of this project has been carried out to inform future implementation.